mlin/hts-specs/htsget.md

 `format`  _optional string_
 </td><td>

-Request read data in this format.
+Request data in this format.
 The allowed values for each type of record are:

 * Reads: BAM (default), CRAM.